| Title: | Additional Operators to Help You Write Cleaner R Code |

 Ben Wiseman, [email protected]

-inline call to integrate that returns integration value rather than list
+An inline call to integrate that returns the value of

 f |